jtcriswell/SVA/README.md

 Given that $SRC_ROOT is the location of the SVA source code, do the following:

-o Run the configure script in the source tree to create make.conf
+o Run the configure script in the source tree to create make.conf.
+If you want to enable the Virtual Ghost features, add the --enable-vg option.

   - cd $SRC_ROOT

-  - ./configure --enable-targets=host
+  - ./configure --enable-targets=host  --enable-vg

 o Change directory to the llvm directory and Build the modified Clang/LLVM compiler.
 Be sure to use GNU Make (gmake):